SunbirdAI/salt-data-archive/CONTRIBUTING.md

 4. Commit changes to the branch, following proper formatting guidelines
 6. Push changes to your fork
 7. Open a PR in our repository (refer to our [PR template](.github/PULL_REQUEST_TEMPLATE.md))
-8. We will review the PR and add the new datasets if it meets the requirements
+8. We will review the PR and add the new dataset if it meets the requirements